ioBroker/ioBroker.modbus/README.md

 * (PLCHome) Warning regarding scale factor due to incorrect check: "Calculation of a scaleFactor which is based on another scaleFactor seems strange."

 ### 6.2.0 (2024-04-12)
-* (PLCHome) String based on 16 bit values big endian as well as little endian
+* (PLCHome) String based on 16-bit values big endian as well as little endian
 * (PLCHome) Raw data as a hex string
 * (PLCHome) Fix issue stringle was always converted to number for slave
 * (PLCHome) Enable formula for strings and hex strings